 Have you heard of furoshiki?
-Its the Japanese way to wrap your presents in cloths.
-The beauty is not only are you being an eco-warrior, but you are also gifting a bandana or a scarf or a handkerchief with your main gift, cool ,right?
+It’s the Japanese way to wrap your presents in clothes.
+The beauty is not only are you being an eco-warrior, but you are also gifting a bandana or a scarf or a handkerchief with your main gift, cool, right?
 Two birds with one stone.

 Other options for zero waste gift wrapping:

 Now I get it this might not be everyone’s favorite Christmas tree, but this is what I came up with last year, where I am only utilizing 3 boards from a pallet.
 But I have since seen some really cool and simple ideas of Christmas trees made from driftwood or pallets.